Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 |FormPreview|

-And here is the ticket in our Helpdesk, automatically created by *HelpDesk  —  Create a ticket* action:
+And here is the ticket in our Helpdesk automatically created by *HelpDesk  —  Create a ticket* action:

 |HelpDeskTicket|